AsnaFatimaAli/FE595_Midterm/README.md

 Flask - The web framework used
 Git - Code management
-Textblob &sklearn - Used to create the NLP services

-# NLP Description Serivces
+# Description of Serivces

-Movie Sentiment: provides sentiment of the movie based on the polarity of the movie's synopsis.
+Movie Polarity: provides polarity of the movie based on the movie's synopsis.

-Synopsis Translation: allows translation of the synopsis to different languages.
+Language Switch: translates the synopsis to different languages.

-Cosine Similarity: compares how similar are two input movies.
+Movie Similarity: compares two movies using cosine similarity.

-Mood Similarity: computes how much of a mood specified the input movies is, and compares both.
+Mood Mood: Uses cosine similarity to compare a movie's synopsis to an inputted movie/emotion.

-Count Noun: calculates the top noun phrases of a movie.
+Top Noun Phrases: calculates the top noun phrases of a movie.

-Adjectives: displays the top adjectives of a movie.
+Top Adjectives: displays the top adjectives of a movie.

+Movie Recommender: provides you with 20 movies similar to the movie inputted determined with kmeans.

+Word Clouds of User Reviews: Gives you a word of the user reviews.

+Actor in Movie: Gives you a list of movies the actor has been in along with their picture.